RELATIONAL CARE IN EDUCATION

 TRAINING FOR YOUR ORGANISATION

 Summit Psychology Services CPD training in adversity, attachment and trauma has been consistently evaluated as outstanding by academy trusts, teacher training schools, education professionals, foster carers and social care professionals.
-Lead trainer, Dr Dawn Bradley, has successfully delivered Adversity, Attachment and Trauma CPD to hundreds of professionals in this field and continues to provide cutting edge CPD training and events.
+Lead trainer, Dr Dawn Bradley, has successfully delivered training on Relational Care in Education, including the effects of adversity, working with attachment and trauma, understanding safety, shame, and building resilience, to hundreds of professionals in this field.
+She continues to provide cutting edge CPD training and events.

 *NEW* FOUR DAYS